drogatkin/TJWS2/1.x/doc/sbc/README.md

 Use a desired output card number, for example card number 1 for HDMI.

 Using Java 11 from Orange Pi Ubuntu distribution will require to add `-Djava.awt.headless=true` in the Java command.

+You can install only OpenJDK Java when you use FreeBSD.
+Switch to `root` using `su`.
+Issue:

+> pkg search ^openjdk

+And then install a desired version from the list using:

+> pkg install openjdk8

+And then follow on screen instructions.

 ## TJWS